-• Campus will open beginning at 2:40 pm.
+- Campus will open beginning at 2:45pm.

-- Students will be guided to their designated pick-up location and wait with their teacher and grade-level Stable Group. - Children should enter the vehicle from the passenger side. - Drivers should not leave their vehicles.
+- Students will be guided to their designated pick-up location on the playground and wait with their teacher and grade-level cohort.

+- Children should enter the vehicle from the passenger side.

+- · Drivers should not leave their vehicles.

+- No parents on phones.

+- Be polite, follow directions.